 Address: Ln.
 689, Sec.
 1, Ximen Rd., West Central District, Tainan City 700, Taiwan [台南市中西區西門路一段689巷］

-Tainan showed us a side of Taiwan that foreign visitors know less of, the cultural, rustic, and yet homey and flavourful one.
-Before long, it’s time we leave Tainan for the second-most populous city of Taiwan after Taipei, Kaohsiung.
+Tainan showed us a side of Taiwan that foreign visitors know less of: the cultural, rustic, yet homey and flavourful one.
+Before long, it’s time we left Tainan for the second-most populous city of Taiwan after Taipei: Kaohsiung.

-Again, we took the TR for this leg of the journey utilising our rail pass.
+Again, we took the Taiwan Railway for this leg of the journey utilising our rail pass.
 Within an hour, we found ourselves in Kaohsiung, with our growling stomachs calling out to be filled.
 From Kaohsiung Train Station, we took the local MRT to Kaohsiung Arena Station.

-In Kaohsiung, there are a couple of night markets, but the one we decided to head to was Ruifeng Night Market, just a 5mins walk from the Kaohsiung Arena Train station.
+In Kaohsiung, there are a couple of night markets, but the one we decided to head to was Ruifeng Night Market.
+It’s only a 5-minute walk from the Kaohsiung Arena Train station.
 Do note that night markets in Kaohsiung do not open every night, unlike those in Taipei.

 Ruifeng Night Market 瑞豐夜市

-That night, we checked in to the hostel we looked forward the most, Single Inn, because there’re hot tubs for guests!
+That night, we checked in to the hostel we looked forward to the most, Single Inn because there’re hot tubs for guests!

 D7: Finding the Artistic Side of Kaohsiung

-We started our day with breakfast at a fast-food chain, and nope, before you diss us for not being adventurous eaters overseas, we’ll like to introduce Dandan Hamburger 丹丹漢堡 to you.
+We started our day with breakfast at a fast-food chain.
+And nope, before you diss us for not being adventurous eaters overseas, we’d like to introduce Dandan Hamburger 丹丹漢堡 to you.

 Opened in 1984, Dandan Hamburger is the pride of Kaohsiung’s locals.
-This burger chain specializes in Western-Taiwanese fusion food and can only be found in the southern cities of Kaohsiung, Tainan, and Pingtung.
+This burger chain specialises in Western-Taiwanese fusion food and can only be found in the southern cities — Kaohsiung, Tainan, and Pingtung.